A Unified Framework for Human-Allied Learning of Probabilistic Circuits: Introduction

 \section{Introduction}

-Recent developments in the field of tractable probabilistic models have enabled efficiently representing and learning complex probability distributions by parameterizing them in the form of structured computational graphs, commonly known as \emph{Probabilistic Circuits (PCs)} \cite{ProbCirc20}.
-One of the distinctive features of PCs is their ability to perform complex inference routines exactly in polynomial time, which enables them to reason probabilistically about the modeled variables with remarkable efficiency and reliability.
-Several recent works have focused on improving the expressivity of PCs by building scalable models with millions of parameters, and learning them from data to achieve performance competitive with that of many deep generative models (DGMs) \cite{peharz_20_einsum,liu2023scaling,correia2023continuous,sidheekh2023probabilistic}.

-However, like DGMs, this deep and data-centric approach to learning PCs have also rendered them increasingly \textbf{reliant on large data sets} and sensitive to outliers \cite{ventola2023probabilistic}.
-This poses significant limitations in many real-world applications, particularly in domains such as healthcare, where the data is not only scarce but can also be noisy and unreliable.
-As we will see, in such scenarios, purely data-driven and deep PCs struggle to maintain their efficacy and tend to overfit to the training examples, which raises concerns about their practicality and robustness.
+Probabilistic Circuits (PCs) have emerged as powerful tools for representing complex probability distributions.
+Their key advantage is enabling efficient and exact probabilistic inference \cite{ProbCirc20}.
+Recent work has focused on improving PC expressivity, and allowing them to compete with deep generative models (DGMs) ~\cite{peharz_20_einsum, liu2023scaling, correia2023continuous, sidheekh2023probabilistic}.
+However, similar to DGMs, this data-driven approach often leads to models that are highly reliant on large datasets, make strong assumptions, and are susceptible to outliers~\cite{ventola2023probabilistic}.
+Purely data-driven PCs often struggle in data-scarce and noisy domains, exhibiting overfitting and reduced generalizability.
+While traditional techniques like regularization can address overfitting to some extent, they often do so by introducing strong and sometimes arbitrary assumptions about the data distribution~\cite{Domingos1999}.
+This can limit the model's ability to capture the true underlying relationships between variables.

-The incorporation of domain knowledge and human expert advice into the learning process of PCs presents a compelling solution to these challenges.
-Domain experts can provide invaluable insights that go beyond the raw data, offering perspectives that are grounded in years of experience and contextual understanding.
-When incorporated into the learning process, this knowledge can not only help the models generalize from fewer amounts of data, but can also make them more relevant to the specific needs and constraints of the domain.
-Knowledge-intensive strategies have been shown to be effective in enhancing both discriminative \cite{KiGBKokel2020,OdomKPLL2015} as well as generative models \cite{AltendorfEtAl2005,Campos2008QIBN,YangEtAl2013,Mathur2023KICN} in other contexts, enabling them to perform more reliably in environments where data is limited or of suboptimal quality.
-However, despite its proven benefits, the concept of \emph{human-allied} and \emph{knowledge-intensive} learning is relatively less explored in the broader context of PCs.
+Incorporating domain knowledge and expert insights into PC learning offers a compelling solution to these problems.
+Domain experts can provide invaluable insights that go beyond the raw data, grounded in experience and contextual understanding.
+This knowledge can not only mitigate the risk of overfitting without sacrificing expressive power but also tailor models to specific domain constraints.
+For instance, fairness and privileged information might be crucial factors in real-world decision-making, requiring models to incorporate such constraints.
+Knowledge-intensive learning strategies have demonstrably enhanced both discriminative and generative models in various contexts~\cite{KiGBKokel2020,OdomKPLL2015,AltendorfEtAl2005,Campos2008QIBN,YangEtAl2013,Mathur2023KICN}.
+These models perform more reliably in scenarios with limited or suboptimal data.
+However, the concept of integrating human expertise and domain knowledge remains {\em relatively unexplored in the context of the general class of PCs}.